srhariha/SpatioTemporalSEIR/doc/faq.md

 ## Where can I see real data?

-One good place to see regularly updated real data on the Covid 19 situation in Kerala is <https://covid19kerala.info>.
+One good place to see regularly updated real data on the Covid-19 situation in Kerala is <https://covid19kerala.info>.

 ## Do you use any real data at all?